-The Productive Mental Health Ward commitment
+The Productive Ward commitment

-This is an exciting opportunity to focus back on best practice for mental health patients.
+This is an exciting opportunity to focus back on the basic standards of nursing care and improve the quality of care for your patients.
 In order to achieve this, you will need to do the following:

-- understand the fundamental principles of the Productive Mental Health Ward.
-If you are unclear, then speak to the Project Leader - be clear about the benefits that the Productive Mental Health Ward can bring to your ward - recognise that you will be required to find the time to support implementation in addition to your current role.
-You may need to discuss this with your manager and the project leader recognise that there will be times when you need to utilise all your skills as a leader to overcome issues and move the implementation on.
+- understand the fundamental principles of the Productive Ward.
+If you are unclear, then speak the Project Leader - be clear about the benefits that the Productive Ward can bring to your ward - recognise that you will be required to find the time to support implementation in addition to your current role.
+You may need to discuss this with your manager and the Project Leader recognise that there will be times when you need to utilise all your skills as a manager to overcome issues and move the implementation on

-It is advisable to go and see a 'showcase ward' either in your own hospital, or if you are the showcase, in a hospital near to you that has begun to implement the Productive Mental Health Ward.
+It is advisable to go and see a 'showcase ward' either in your own hospital or if you are the showcase, in a hospital near to you that has begun to implement the Productive Ward.
 They will be happy to show you the results they have achieved and talk through what is involved.

-The Productive Mental Health Ward is not easy...
+The Productive Ward is not easy...

-The Productive Mental Health Ward relies on you as the leader, and your immediate leadership team above, to support your ward team in implementing new ways of working.
+The Productive Ward relies on you as the leader, and your immediate leadership team above, to support your ward team in implementing new ways of working.